oscal-compass/community/proposals/threat-model/oscal-threat-model-README.md

 Ignoring for now the ability of newer multi-modal LLMs to process diagrams, diagrams are not a code artifact.
-Nor is the subjective, ad hoc, and intuition-based nature of manually mapping properties to DFD elements, and arbitrarily defining trust, measurably precise or repetable.
+Nor is the subjective, ad hoc, and intuition-based nature of manually mapping properties to DFD elements, and arbitrarily defining trust, measurably precise or repeatable.
 There is no measurable, objective definition of "analyze", "consider", "susceptibility", "mitigation", "comfortable", "remaining threats", "right", "enough", or "complex".